 With respect to the performance measures, we are interested in the total flow time of a patient at a workstation (i.e. consultation, surgery or recovery).
 We define the flow time as the total waiting time plus the processing time.
-With respect to the waiting time of a patient, a distinction is made between the internal waiting time and the external waiting time (Vissers, Bertrand and De Vries (2001) and Hall et al. (2006)).
+With respect to the waiting time of a patient, a distinction is made between the internal waiting time and the external waiting time (for instance refer to Vissers et al. [5] and Hall et al. [1]).
 More specifically, the internal waiting time is the time spent inside the hospital prior to receiving service (at any of the workstations).
 The external waiting time is the time between the making of an appointment and the arrival of a patient at the hospital.
 The external waiting time can also be related to the "waiting list" phenomenon.
 As such, the total flow time of a patient consists of: (1) the external waiting time; (2) the internal waiting time; (3) the processing time.
-In the remainder of this text we will use E[W] to denote the total flow time of a patient.
+In the remainder of this text we will use E[W] to denote the expected total flow time of a patient.

 The data collection may be described in the following way (see also Figure 1).
 We start with a patient population (in our case we collected data on the consultation, surgery and recovery process of 3,300 patients) and divide it into groups of similar DRG's.
-We construct 18 DRG groups and use index $k, k \in \{1, 2, ..., K\}$ for further identification (refer to Roth and Van Dierdonck (1995) and van Merode, Groothuis and Hasman (2004) for a detailed treatment on patient classification methodology).
+We construct 18 DRG groups and use index $k, k \in \{1, 2, ..., K\}$ for further identification (refer to Roth et al. [6] and van Merode et al. [7] for a detailed treatment on patient classification methodology).
 Next, the patients are assigned an individual surgeon (identified using index $g, g \in \{1, 2, ..., G\}$).
 Surgeons as well as recovery wards may be considered as hospital resources.
-We use index $i, i \in \{1, 2, ..., G\}$ to identify these resources.
-The surgeons perform both consultation ($i \in \{1, 2, ..., 6\}$) as well as surgery ($i \in \{7, 8, ..., 12\}$) tasks.
-Recovery takes place at the day hospital (i = 13), the internal ward (i = 14) or the external ward (i = 15).
+We use index $i, i \in \{1, 2, ..., I\}$ to identify these resources.
+The surgeons perform both consultation $(i \in \{1, 2, ..., 6\})$ as well as surgery $(i \in \{7, 8, ..., 12\})$ tasks.
+Recovery takes place at the day hospital (i = 13), at the internal ward (i = 14) or at the external ward (i = 15).

 In what follows we develop the queueing model.
-First we provide the mathematical derivations required to obtain the arrival and natural process times.
+First we provide the mathematical derivations required to obtain the arrival- and natural process times.
 Next, we adapt the model to include the effects of service outages, the availability of workstations and the characteristics of the aggregate arrival process.